Frank Marshall has hope for the future of filmmaking: ‘It’s just gonna look different’ https://t.co/wt4Ckl3qoX

-Two weeks ago I had the opportunity to produce several activities inside of the Mobile World Congress 2019 in Los Angeles “When Worlds Collide” , and YOMO.
-In this post, I will also provide an overview of some of the latest AI announcements and how the 5G network is going to be used in order to empower AI-powered applications.
-Stay tuned for our MWC2020 campaign starting at Digital Hollywood.
+Last year we had the opportunity to produce several activities inside of the Mobile World Congress 2019 in Los Angeles “When Worlds Collide” , and YOMO.
+In this post, We’ll examine the ethos of the creative-tech corridors, “collaboration” as the way-ahead post COVID 19.
+This blog will look forward to provide an overview of some of the latest entertainment announcements and how 5G networks and AI are going to be used in order to generate post COVID-19 recovery and a look at the future classroom at the earliest possible age.

 MWC19 LA Keynote 1: Mayor of Los Angeles – Mobile World Live https://t.co/mJ2qICh7CD

 Met some great people this year @ MWC LA 2019, I’m already planning for MWC LA 2020 in a big way…Stay tuned pic.twitter.com/WRx1lgqibH